ilyasergey/YSC4231/source/week-07-midterm-project.rst

   to fiddle with the size of the array being sorted and examine the trends in performance.

-.. admonition:: Hint

-   If you find all your QuickSort implementation being very slow on large arrays, check how you generate those arrays used for benchmarking.
-Recall in the cases in which QuickSort doesn't perform great in terms of complexity.
-   How about arrays with little diversity in theis elements (e.g., what if you're trying to quick-sort and array of ``10,000,000`` numbers ranging between ``1`` and ``10``)?

 Problem 2: Parallel Quicksort
 ------------------------------